jbx-protocol/juice-docs-v2/docs/api/contracts/jbsplitsstore/properties/-_packedsplitparts2of.md

   private _packedSplitParts2Of;
 ```

+* Arguments:
   * `_projectId` is the ID of the project to get packed splits data for.
   * `_domain` is an identifier within which the returned splits should be considered active.
   * `_group` is the identifying group of the splits.
   * `_index` is the indexed order that the split was set at.
 * Returns packed split data.
 * The resulting view function is private to this contract.